laktek/punch/README.md

 ### Why Punch?

-* Clear seperation between content and templates (structure).
+* Clear seperation between content and templates (structure)
-* Live previews for the development mode.
+* Instant previews for development
 * Easy to publish (using S3, SFTP or Git)
 * Supports _client-side rendering_.